gbarreir42/CommitViewer/README.md

 For more information on the error type and the reason behind it, please refer to the corresponding error_log file inside the folder.

+# Last notes
+There are some files inside the "error_logs/" and "logs/" directory, these are simply remnants that I left out after testing my program, in case you want to check them out.
+Inside the "repos_to_test.txt" file, there are 2 repos that I used to test out the program the most.